-- public notice, public notification

-- repeal

-- rules of court

-- writing

-- words that use the prefix "step" (such as step-parent)

-- definitions of "Act", "Governor", "land", and "person" in enactments passed before the Interpretation Act

-- New Zealand, North Island, South Island

-- territorial limits of New Zealand, limits of New Zealand
+- containing the prefix "step" - definitions of "Act", "Governor", "land", and "person" in enactments passed before 1 November 1999 - definition of "regulations" in enactments passed before the commencement of the Legislation Act 2019 - New Zealand, North Island or Te Ika-a-Māui, South Island or Te Waipounamu - territorial limits of New Zealand, limits of New Zealand

-- person

-Again, particular Acts can define these words and phrases differently but only if necessary.
-See, for example, the definition of "public notice" in section 5 of the Local Government Act 2002 and the many different statutory definitions of "working day", including several that exclude the period from Christmas to mid-January.
+Legislation can define these words and phrases differently but only if necessary.
+See, for example, the definition of "public notice" in section 5 of the Local Government Act 2002, the definition of person in section 6 of the Financial Markets Conduct Act 2013, and the different statutory definitions of "working day", including several that exclude the period from Christmas to mid-January.

-Part 5 also includes rules for the interpretation of:
+Part 2 also includes the following: